 JPC SYSTEMIC PATHOLOGY

-HISTOPATHOLOGIC DESCRIPTION: Cerebrum: There is multifocal liquifactive necrosis within the white matter of the internal capsule with focal extension into the gray matter, characterized by loss of tissue architecture, scattered cellular and karyorrhectic debris, edema, numerous gitter cells with abundant foamy cytoplasm and phagocytized debris, and few lymphocytes and plasma cells.
-At the periphery of the areas of rarefaction, there is spongiosis, characterized by vacuolation of the neuropil admixed with many dilated axon sheaths with swollen, pale, eosinophilic axons (spheroids) that are surrounded by increased numbers of glial cells (gliosis).
-Vessels are multifocally congested with marked expansion of Virchow-Robins space by increased clear space and proteinaceous fluid (edema) and plump, reactive endothelial cells.
+HISTOPATHOLOGIC DESCRIPTION: Cerebrum: There is multifocal liquefactive necrosis and rarefaction predominantly within the cerebral white matter with focal extension into the gray matter, characterized by loss of tissue architecture, scattered cellular and karyorrhectic debris, and edema, with infiltration by numerous gitter cells with abundant foamy cytoplasm and phagocytized debris and few lymphocytes and plasma cells.
+At the periphery of the areas of rarefaction there is spongiosis characterized by vacuolation of the neuropil as well as many dilated axon sheaths with swollen, pale eosinophilic axons (spheroids) that are surrounded by increased numbers of glial cells (gliosis).
+Vessels are multifocally congested, lined by hypertrophic endothelial cells, and there is marked expansion of Virchow-Robins space by increased clear space and occasional bright eosinophilic proteinaceous fluid (edema).
 The meninges are moderately expanded by edema and few lymphocytes and plasma cells.

-MORPHOLOGIC DIAGNOSIS: Cerebrum, internal capsule: Leukoencephalomalacia, multifocal, with gitter cells, axonal spheroids, gliosis and perivascular edema, breed not specified, ovine.
+MORPHOLOGIC DIAGNOSIS: Cerebrum: Encephalomalacia, multifocal, subacute, moderate, random (white matter predominant), with perivascular edema, breed not specified, ovine.

 CAUSE: Clostridium perfringens type D epsilon toxin

 SYNONYMS: Clostridium perfringens type D encephalopathy, pulpy kidney disease, overeating disease, blind staggers, enterotoxemia